drupal-composer/drupal-project/README.md

 * Required the `pantheon-systems/drupal-integrations` package which contains additional scaffolding for pantheon sites.
 * The `robots.txt` file is installed initially from drupal scaffold, but any subsequent changes are not overwritten.
 * Provide default `development.services.yml` and `settings.local.php` files which will be created in web/sites if they don't already exist.
-* Add local settings to keep kint from loading to many objects and crashing drupal.
+* Add local settings to keep kint from loading too many objects and crashing drupal.
 * Require modules used on all sites, including `admin_toolbar`, `metatag`, `pantheon_advanced_page_cache`, and `pathauto`.
 * Provide a package.json file to install npm module.
 * Add configuration for the sync directory to be located at `../config/sync`.